opencog/docker/archive/README.md

 * `opencog/cogserver` -- An empty CogServer container.
 * `opencog/opencog-dev` -- All supported OpenCog components.

+* `opencog/opencog-dev:cli`: This depends on the
+  `opencog/atomspace:latest` image.
+It installs all supported opencog repos and tools, including `as-moses`.

+* `opencog/opencog-dev:ide`: To be used for developing using IDEs.
+   QtCreator is installed.

+* `opencog/opencog-jupyter`: Above, plus a Jupyter notebook.

 All of the containers above are "empty", in that they contain no data, and thus, they don't "do anything".